noelcperez/cleanreduxtodolist/README.md

 # Clean Redux Todo List

-Clean Redux Todo List is my aproach to create an architecture that could address some iOS architectural problems, like Massive View Controllers, Massive Storyboards with a lot of segues, dealing with data that may come from multiple sources(API calls, the user interaction with the App, sensors) using what the Swift Community and I during years dealing with this issues have found that works.
+Clean Redux Todo List is a sample iOS App which purpose is to show a clean architecture that tackle somehow the issue that may appear when using pure MVC on iOS like Massive View Controllers, Massive Storyboards with a lot of segues or dealing with data that may come from multiple sources(API calls, the user interaction with the App, sensors).

 ## Version